data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---

-*Solution*.
-Yes, we can split each bar into multiple colors to visualize the contribution to each bar from each category.
+*Solution.* Yes, we can split each bar into multiple colors to visualize the contribution to each bar from each category.
 This works in Plotly Express:

     pre(python-executable)
       | show(px.histogram(iris,